 The facilities used by the Commercial Aviation Department include two 15,625 square foot hangars and a flight training complex located a short distance from campus.
 A 12,000 square foot academic building is home to faculty offices, classrooms, and three state-of the-art single/ multi engine flight training devices (FTDs).
-The largest FTD used in the program is a Beech 1900C airliner.

 The Commercial Aviation Department is housed in the Gibson-Gunn Aviation Building.
 The Gibson-Gunn Commercial Aviation Building includes several dedicated classrooms, 3 flight training device (simulator) bays, and departmental and faculty offices.